-- 7.1 The intrinsic character of the conservation area and its historic character have not been significantly affected by modern development.
+- 7.1 The conservation area is fortunate in that it has not suffered from the considerable inappropriate modern development within the historic landscape which other areas are often subject to.
+Therefore, the intrinsic character of the conservation area and its historic character survive intact.
 Most of the new development has been the infilling of vacant plots within the existing plan form of the settlement.
 The most significant larger scale areas of modern development have taken the form of small housing estates grafted onto the edge of the historic settlement.
 The repeat of such an approach to modern development would not be expected.
-The further sub-division of plots on the historic road frontages, or more back land development would also not be appropriate. - 7.2 The survival of the historic plan form of the settlement means that capacity for new development is minimal and significant new development would be detrimental to the intrinsic historic character. - 7.3 The majority of the modern infill properties have been carefully considered in terms of architectural design and detailing and are generally sympathetic to the historic character of the settlement.
-However, there are some unfortunate designs of more recent shops and of new dwellings and extensions to existing dwellings.
-There is the opportunity in any future development for scale, massing, design and use of materials to be carefully considered in relation to the character of the area. - 7.4 Unlisted buildings of local interest make an important contribution to the character and historic integrity of the settlement and it is important that they are protected. - 7.5 The use of modern building materials and the pressures of meeting current building regulations, as reflected in the requirement for insulation and the associated use of double glazing and PVCu has become noticeable in the area.
-The type, design and profile of any replacement windows needs careful consideration if the special character of buildings in the area is to be retained. - 7.6 The requirement for new domestic outbuildings such as garages and sheds etc. can have a significant cumulative impact on an historic area.
-Such outbuildings can be of traditional design and materials and so make a positive contribution to the area. - 7.7 It is anticipated that there will be future pressure for the re-use of any previously developed land within or on the edge of the conservation area.
-The retention of any historic buildings in these areas is a key aim. - 7.8 Hedgerows and traditional rural boundaries are an important feature of the area.
-Their piecemeal loss has occurred and offers opportunity for reinstatement. - 7.9 Cars can dominate the landscape and detract from traditional rural character.
-The need for such transport in rural areas will of course continue in the future.
-The provision of off-road parking without the loss of boundary treatments, such as walls or hedgerows, needs careful
+The further sub-division of the traditional plots on the historic road frontages, or more back land development would also not be appropriate. - 7.2 The majority of the modern infill properties have been carefully considered in terms of architectural design and detailing, and are generally sympathetic to the historic character of the settlement.
+However, there are some unfortunate designs of more recent shops and of new dwellings and extensions to existing dwellings, in respect of non-traditional scale, massing, design and use of materials, which should not be repeated in the future. - 7.3 There are features within the conservation area which have suffered the wear and tear of time and there has also been the unfortunate piecemeal loss of traditional boundaries in the residential area which have often been replaced with modern and inappropriately detailed fences. - 7.4 The most intrusive feature within the built up parts of the conservation area is the prevalence of overhead wires, which are particularly dominant within the historic landscape.
+In particular the wirescape and poles in Empress Road are glaring examples. - 7.5 As with any other developed area, the conservation area is under pressure from modern living.
+The key pressures on the settlement are: - Parking and through traffic cars can dominate the street scene and detract from the traditional character of the settlement.
+The need for transport in rural areas and the pressure of holiday traffic, due to the lack of a bypass, is likely to continue in the future.
+The loss of boundary treatments, such as traditional walls or hedgerows, often occurs with the need to provide off road parking and is detrimental to the intrinsic character of the settlement.